valancej/anchore-blogs/content/secrets/secrets.md

 The second policy rule uses the `secret scans` gate and content regex checks trigger to look for AWS_SECRET_KEY and AWS_ACCESS_KEY within the container image.

-Here is a screenshot of tthe Anchore Enterprise UI Policy Evaluation table:
+Here is a screenshot of the Anchore Enterprise UI Policy Evaluation table:

 ![alt text](images/secrets-ui.png)